The world of wine has a long history of influential women.

 But she noticed!

-Though I always tried my best to rewrite and regurgitate into my own words what I learned, I do feel that my frequent citations of her work is a testament to the unpayable debt I have to her.
+Though I always tried my best to rewrite and regurgitate into my own words what I learned, I do feel that my frequent citations of her work are a testament to the unpayable debt I have to her.
 I wanted people who visited Wikipedia to see the Oxford Companion to Wine, Wine Grapes and her other works cited.
 I learned so much during those years and it all comes back to Jancis Robinson.

 And I’m still learning from her.